kkherbert/project-3/README.md

 ## My role
 ### Backend
+Using MongoDB for the backend, I first had to setup my data model, my controller (which dictates functionalities) and my router to navigate the website.

+*Data model*
-One key area that I wanted to practice with during project 3 revolved around API creation and the things I could do with that data.
-As this app is designed for a traveler, I curated a diverse data set of 30 interesting sites around London using a controlled vocabulary.
-The POI (*point of interest*) model:
+One key area that I wanted to practice with during project 3 revolved around API creation and how the user could interact and search through that data.
+As this app is designed for a traveler, I curated a diverse data set, key-value pairs in JSON format, of 30 interesting sites around London using a various fields (to aid in filtering and information retrieval).
+The POI (*point of interest*) data model:
 ```
 const poiSchema = new mongoose.Schema({
   category: { type: String },